mymonero/mymonero-app-js/docs/WHY_NATIVE.md

 * provide a solid foundation on which to build out and iterate upon a much more featureful experience, and to

-* open MyMonero up as a lightweight wallet project for the community to use as a reference implementation, and to contribute back to to have their own contributions shipped in the official version and used by thousands of people.
+* open MyMonero up as a lightweight wallet project for the community to use as a reference implementation, and to contribute back to, in order to have their own contributions shipped in the official version for users of MyMonero.